 - Kashmir Muslims mostly practice Sufi Islam which over the centuries mutated into what is called the Sufi-Rishi tradition.
 It sees oneness in humanity like Hindus’ universal ‘dharma’.
 It is an amalgamation of Sufi and Hindu spiritualism.
 It promotes fraternal love among different faith and acceptance of all people.
 Thus, what Kashmiris believe is entirely different and in fact opposite of what Pak calls Islam.
 They are Kashmiri first, Muslim latter.
 They can’t ever allow their land which they call “Pir Vaer” (garden of Pirs, fakirs and saints) to become “Devil Vaer” (garden of devil and satan).

 - Kashmiris have been a part of India’s democratic processes which are free and fair.
-Such freedom is impossible in Pakistan which is highly infected with all kinds of jehadi killers who can’t allow democracy to function.
-In facts, extremist mullahs are in control of Pakistan with the help of its military and secret agency ISI.
-Moreover, they will be treated as inferior Muslims like the Ahmediyas or Bengali Muslims (now Bangladeshis).
+Such freedom is impossible in Pakistan where radicals dictate the society.
+Moreover, if they become part of Pakistan they will be treated as inferior Muslims like the Ahmediyas or Bengali Muslims (now Bangladeshis).

 - Pakistan was born in 1947 in the name of religion – Islam.
 But its Islam could not keep the country united beyond 1971 when East Pakistan became sovereign Bangladesh.
 Why would Kashmiris fall for such a self-destructive country?
 They are already experiencing the impact of Pak’s violent meddling in the Valley on their life.

 - Few Muslims alone can’t decide what to do.
 Majority of Kashmiri Muslims want to live as Indians.
 Moreover, over one-third population of J&K is non-Muslim.
-Even in their wildest dream, they would never opt for Pakistan which is more like an intolerant Wahhabistan now.
+Even in their wildest dream, they would never opt for Pakistan which is more like a jihadi underworld.

 Sovereignty is also an impractical option in a turbulent region, sandwiched between two traditional enemies.
 Then there is the communist China that has also grabbed a part of Kashmir.
 Moreover, Kashmiri youth don’t carry the baggage of India’s partition.
 All they want is development, jobs, prosperity and a violence-free society.